 The data interface from the digital sensors to the MU to read the raw housekeeping data is implemented using the standardized OneWire protocol.

-The figure given on the next page shows an overview of all electrical and data interfaces, as well as the used cabling and connectors.
+The figure given below shows an overview of all electrical and data interfaces, as well as the used cabling and connectors.